nina-si/async-car-race/README.md

 # Asynchronous Cars Race

 SPA-game to manage the collection of cars, operate their engines, visualize races and show statistics.
-Based on [this mock-server](https://github.com/mikhama/async-race-api)
+This project helped me to get the hang of Fetch API and working with asynchronous requests.
+Simple backend is provided by [this mock-server](https://github.com/mikhama/async-race-api)

 👉 [Check it out here](async-car-race.netlify.app)<br>
 **Important:** As it takes some time for server to start, you might need to refresh a page, if there are no cars displayed.